|

 The rest of us made for the tea & biscuits supplied by the Friends of Ridge Wood Catering Section ( managed by Pat Nicholls ) who had been doing a steady trade throughout the afternoon.

-Please visit Doug's website at www.heavyhorses.net for more detail and for more information on the Percheron Breed try www.percheron.org.uk
+For more information on the Percheron Breed try www.percheron.org.uk

 October - Owl Prowl